Last Updated on

-Probably the best places to visit in Argentina are located outside the capital.
+Probably the most attractive tourist destinations in Argentina are located outside the capital.
 You can enjoy the vastness of the land and the varied wildlife inhabiting it by visiting Argentina.
-Here is a list of the most interesting places to visit in Argentina to make your tour more comfortable and easy.

 10. Ibera Wetlands

-Ibera means “bright water”.
-The Ibera Wetlands is one of the most fascinating places to visit in Argentina.
-The wetlands are a mix of swamps, quagmires, lagoons, stagnant lakes, natural fen and courses of water.
-One of the most important fresh water reservoirs in the continent, the Ibera Wetlands are the second-largest wetlands in world after the Pantanal in Brazil.
-Part of the wetland is included within a provincial protected area since 1982 and there are ongoing plans to further up its protection status to national park.
+Ibera means “bright water“.
+The Ibera wetlands are a mix of swamps, quagmires, lagoons, stagnant lakes, natural fen, and courses of water.
+One of the most important freshwater reservoirs in the continent, the Ibera Wetlands are the second-largest wetlands in the world after the Pantanal in Brazil.
+Part of the wetland is included within a provincial protected area since 1982 and there are ongoing plans to further up its protection status to the national park.

-If you are visiting Argentina you must go to the Iberá Lake and marshlands.
+If you are visiting Argentina you must go to Iberá Lake and marshlands.
 After all, they are among the last natural paradises on earth.
-Visitors can get face to face with caimans, swamp deer, capybaras, pampas deer, giant otters, howler monkeys, greater rheas, anacondas and hundreds of birds.
+Visitors can get face to face with Caimans, Swamp deer, Capybaras, pampas deer, giant otters, howler monkeys, greater rheas, anacondas and hundreds of birds.
 There are over 350 species of birds living in this virgin landscape and most of them can be seen easily.
-The Ibera Wetlands are among the best places to visit in Argentina for nature lovers.
 It is a true paradise that has the richest fauna of all Argentina.

 8. Mendoza Wine Regions

 The Mendoza wine region considered as the heart of the wine-making industry in Argentina.
 The Mendoza wine region lies in the eastern foothills of the Andes.
 Vineyards are planted at some of the highest altitudes in the world in the shadow of Mount Aconcagua.